Borrowing from a moneylender

 Moneylending agreements

-• The agreement or negotiations (or both) were made away from the business premises of the moneylender
+• The agreement or negotiations (or both) were made away from the business premises of the moneylender or

-• Under the agreement, you make your repayments at any place except the business premises of the moneylender
+• Under the agreement, you make your repayments at any place except the business premises of the moneylender or

-• The agreement has an APR (annual percentage rate) of 23% interest or higher
+• The agreement has an APR (annual percentage rate) interest of 23% or higher

 A high cost credit agreement must: